2024 Oxford Global Summit for Young Leaders (Shanghai)

 Oxford Global Summit for Young Leaders is a unique international educational event aimed at developing the skills required to become future leaders and innovative thinkers.
 We believe it's hard for ambitious youth to find important challenges to work on, become passionate about, and dedicate themselves to.
 As such, we teach the skills, provide mentors and guidance, and create a collaborative environment to help young leaders tackle the pressing challenges of tomorrow.
 During the 8 days, students will be immersed in a program of keynote speeches, lectures and workshops designed to motivate and stimulate students from across the disciplines to become critical thinkers.

-In 2022, ASDAN China reached a partnership with Oxford Global to open a high-quality academic summit for outstanding Chinese students.In the summer of 2022, a total of 127 outstanding Chinese students from 98 schools across the country participated in the Oxford Global Summit for Young Leaders (China).
+In 2022, ASDAN China reached a partnership with Oxford Global to open a high-quality academic summit for outstanding Chinese students.
 In the summer of 2023, the time and space barrier was broken by moving the previous online model to offline.
-The first offline version of Oxford Global Summit for Young Leaders (China) was held in Shanghai.
-In the winter of 2024, the online programme will be held again!
+In the summer of 2024, we aim to organise the next, even more extensive summit in Shanghai!

 Why OGSYL